Selmaaaaa/Inventory-Management-System/README.md

 ### Installation

-I've provided a ready to go database to use for the testing ( and a directory full of images , i do not own any of the jewlery and don't claim to use it for any financial operation , the images serve as a prop ), import it into MySQL Workbench as the name of richesseDB and don't forget to change the database's connection credentials !
+I've provided a ready to go database to use for the testing ( and a directory full of images , i do not own any of the jewelry and don't claim to use it for any financial operation , the images serve as a prop ), import it into MySQL Workbench as the name of richesseDB and don't forget to change the database's connection credentials !

 ![image](https://user-images.githubusercontent.com/81326835/236474738-fb451f92-afe4-4860-a30a-1bfc6542cc29.png)